 So why do so many people start?

-Starting a blog is easy enough, but if you want to make money there’s a whole lot more you need to know.
+Starting is easy enough, but if you want to make money there’s a whole lot more you need to know.
 You need a clear focus: where’s your traffic going to come from and how are you going to convert that traffic into money.

 It’s so easy for beginner bloggers to fall for the hype “How I made $103,000 blogging in less than a year”.
 Maybe some of these headlines are true.
 But unless you really know what you’re doing, that type of money will be way out of your reach!

 You need to start with a clear end game in mind.
-How much do you really want to make from your blog?
+How much do you really want to make?
 What are other people in your niche doing and how can you make your blog just as good, if not better?

 Beginners mainly make money from affiliate marketing.
 This is where the real money is for beginners.
 You promote a product through your site and earn a commission on any sales.